InterCooperative-Network/icn-network/README.md

 cargo run
 ```

-This example demonstrates the integration between the identity system and mutual credit system in a simplified manner.
+This example demonstrates the integration between the identity system and mutual credit systems in a simplified manner.

 ### Running the Integration Example